 Linguists have pointed out that Tai Nua is "a name given to at least two quite different southwestern branch groups."
 The Tai Nua profiled here are members of the Southwestern branch of the Tai language family, while the Tai Mao language spoken throughout Dehong Prefecture is similar to the Shan language of Myanmar.
 The confusion of names is caused partly by "the Chinese tendency to group languages together into nationalities, exemplified by the Dai nationality, which includes all the Southwestern Tai languages of China."

-Religion Although they are nominally Theravada Buddhists, the Tai Nua have many aspects of animism and polytheism mixed into their beliefs.
-The very first Tai god was Shalou, the god of Hunting.
-"Before a hunt, sacrifices were offered to Shalou to avert danger and to ensure success in the hunt."
+What are their beliefs?
+Although they are nominally Theravada Buddhists, the Tai Nua have many aspects of animism and polytheism mixed into their beliefs.
+The very first Tai god was Shalou, the god of hunting.
+They offered sacrifices to Shalou before a hunt to avert danger and to ensure success.

-Christianity There are no known Christians among the Tai Nua and very little outreach is presently focused on bringing the gospel to them.
-Little improvement in their spiritual condition has taken place since the 1920s when one missionary lamented, "There is not a missionary working south of [Kunming] to Mohei, I am here alone and my little candle is the only light.
-Yet in these mountains are thousands of tribesmen who have never heard of the Gospel."
+There are no known Christians among the Tai Nua and very little outreach is presently focused on bringing the gospel to them.
+Little improvement in their spiritual condition has taken place since the 1920s when one missionary lamented, "There is not a missionary working south of [Kunming] to Mohei, I am here alone, and my little candle is the only light.
+Yet in these mountains are thousands of tribesmen who have never heard of the gospel."

 There is a great deal of confusion regarding the names used to classify the various Dai/Tai groups in China.
 Many publications call the Tai in the Dehong Prefecture Tai Nua, a name meaning "northern Tai."
 The Tai in Dehong are profiled in Operation China under the name Tai Mao, according to the classification of linguist David Bradley.
 "The Tai Nua or 'Northern Tai' live in southwestern Yunnan along river valleys; they number about 100,000."
 (Source: Operation China, 2000)